james94/SJSU-CMPE258-DL-Dev/README.md

 We have online classes Tuesday and Thursday.

+For the Recordings in our Lecture Schedule, refer to Dr. Harry Li's GitHub Repo Link: [2022F-102-zoom-cmpe258-2022-9-2.pdf](https://github.com/hualili/opencv/blob/master/deep-learning-2022s/2022F-102-zoom-cmpe258-2022-9-2.pdf)

+    - Note: this PDF at the GitHub link will be udpated after Dr. Li completes each lecture.

+My goal with each lecture will be to tailor the fundamentals to medical imaging and sometimes skateboarding.

 - [ ] Week 1 (Aug 21 - Aug 27, 2022): Intro to Deep Learning
+    - Harry Li for Aug 23 Tuesday writes **Organizational Meeting**
+    - Harry Li for Aug 25 Thursday writes **Introduction, Quick Look at DCNN Architecture and Single Neuron**
+    - Our **syllabus** said the following:
         - Neural Networks, Math Formulation, Intro to Digital Images and Video Formation
         - Image Processing Techniques with OpenCV for Images and Video Manipulations

 - [ ] Week 2 (Aug 28 - Sept 3, 2022): Intro Convolutional Neural Networks
+    - Harry Li for Aug 30 Tuesday writes **Notation, Formulation and Loss Function**
+    - Harry Li for Sept 1 Thursday writes **Formulation and Loss Function**
+    - Our **syllabus** said the following:
         - Universal Workflow of Machine Learning
         - Intro to Alex Net, 2D Convolutional Technique

 - [ ] Week 3 (Sept 4 - Sept 10, 2022): Intro to Computer Vision
     - Techniques for ROI (Region of Interests) Definition, Binary Image Processing, Canny Edge Detection, Floodfill Algorithm, Moments Computations, Hough Transform and Contour Analysis Feature Selections